pdnelson/AudioSurf-User-Page-Fix/readme.txt

 // TO DO:
 // Add shouts
-// Better friend navigation (some way to retrieve max friend pages)
+// Fix friend page number bug
-// ***This may not be possible, so the script might be as close to complete as it's gonna get
+// Make the header logged in user not static

 // Installation is pretty simple.
 Here's how to do that: